Ishushan02/Face-Recognition/README.md

 # Face_Recognition
-This project is all about Face Recognition of specific people.
-It can categorise different people and can segregate them.
-I have used LBPH Algorithm to train the Model, which takes 50,000 images for training, which then results in proper identification of exact faces when presented with sample images.
+The project that I recently worked on is Facial recognition which can categorise different faces and can segregate them.
+I have used the LBPH Algorithm to train the model, which takes 50,000 images for training, which then results in the proper identification of exact faces when presented with sample images.